-The Fund assesses on a forward-looking basis the ECL associated with its debt instruments carried at amortized cost.
+The Fund assesses on a forward-looking basis the ECL associated with its debt instruments, deposits in banks and receivables carried at amortized cost or FVTPL.
 The measurement of ECL reflects:

 - An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes: - The time value of money; and - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.